COVID-19 pandemic in Turkmenistan: 2021 developments

 On 18 January 2021, the Russian Direct Investment Fund (RDIF) said Turkmenistan had registered Russia's Sputnik-V vaccine through emergency-use authorization.

 Nationwide measures

 According to the "Preparedness Plan of Turkmenistan for Counteracting the Coronavirus Pandemic and Taking Rapid Response Measures", mosques, bazaars, shopping malls, and some restaurants were temporarily closed.
 The movement of some intercity bus routes and trains was temporarily stopped.

 In order to combat the unfavorable influence of dust particles found in large quantities in the air, as well as to prevent infectious diseases, complex disinfection is carried out in Turkmenistan according to WHO recommendations.
 On the border lands of Mary and Lebap Regions chlorine solution is sprayed with aviation and disinfectants are sprayed by Toyota Hilux vehicles.

-On 16 October 2020, Turkmen Police confirmed a large outbreak of COVID-19 occurred at a prison in Daşoguz.

 2022 developments

 At the beginning of 2022, President Gurbanguly Berdimuhamedow instructed strengthening of measures to prevent the entry of the SARS-CoV-2 Omicron variant into Turkmenistan.

 In January 2022, Turkmenistan tightened control at state border zones and customs points.
 In order to prevent the possible penetration of infectious diseases into the country, disinfection measures are systematically carried out at border checkpoints.